Tags:

 Alternate text doesn't just apply to images though.
 If you have any kind of audio or video content then consider the following:

-1. If you're not already, try moving the media content to the native HTML5 <audio> and <video> elements, as you get a lot of native accessibility out of the box.
+- If you're not already, try moving the media content to the native HTML5

-3. Don't have audio and video autoplay on the page.
+element to add captions, descriptions, etc. These use the WebVTT format to markup text content to specific time codes against a video or audio track. - Don't have audio and video autoplay on the page.
 Moving elements on a page can be a huge visual distraction for some people, and in some cases (like photosensitive epilepsy) can be the cause of fits and seizures.
 Audio too can cause distress for someone with Autism if it beings playing unexpectedly.
 Try to only have media like this play by a user-initiated action.

 3. Colour Contrast